-However, making sales is a top priority for most brands, so adopting a reliable payment method that customers can use to make payments, as well as a reliable accounting system for your eCommerce livestream, is essential.
+Making sales is a top priority for most brands.
+This means that adopting a reliable payment method for customers as well as a reliable accounting system is essential.
 The best payment system will offer a number of important features including easy integration with third party apps, strong 256-bit encryption, low transaction rates, and the ability to link to various payment methods.

 Another critical factor is the social media platform you decide to use for livestreaming.
-Paying close attention to viewer demographics from various platforms can assist you in finding the ideal platform that has the right audience for your products.
+Pay close attention to viewer demographics from various platforms.
+This will help you find the ideal platform that has the right audience for your products.

-Influencers can help with creating immediate trust with your audience, as they have the power of building and establishing a new client-base for your business.
+Influencers can help with creating immediate trust with your audience.
+Many have the power of building and establishing a new client-base for your business.
 Because of the trust that’s already been built between the influencer and their social media following, they can successfully influence them to take action with promoted products and services.